tle16694/Osmo-GPS-Controller-Demo/README.md

 ## Introduction

 This project provides a set of code running on the ESP32-C6 development board (based on the ESP-IDF framework), demonstrating how to parse, process, and send the DJI R SDK protocol to control the camera.
-The example program implements basic remote control functions, including: long-pressing the BOOT button to connect to the nearest (compatible) Osmo Action device, single-clicking to control recording, quickly switching modes, and pushing GPS data based on the LC76G GNSS module.
+The example program implements basic remote control functions, including: long-pressing the BOOT button to connect to the nearest (compatible) Osmo Action / Osmo 360 device, single-clicking to control recording, quickly switching modes, and pushing GPS data based on the LC76G GNSS module.
 Additionally, the program dynamically adjusts the RGB LED display based on the device's status.

+Before reading this document and the code, it is recommended to first review the [Getting Started Guide](docs/getting_started_guide.md).

 ## Key Features